loverajoel/jstips/_posts/en/2016-03-01-DOM-event-listening-made-easy.md

 - `element.addEventListener('type', function (event) {})`
 - `element.addEventListener('type', (event) => {})`

+Closure keeps a pointer to its enclosing scope.
+As a result, atttaching a closure to a DOM element can create a circular reference and thus, a memory leak.
+Since `element` also keeps a reference to the closure, we have a cycle that won't be cleaned up by garbage collection.
-You’ll never be able to remove those listeners.
-Unless you have addressed your handler in a way you can remove it later on. otherwise you might do is wrong already.

-There must be the correct ways:
+Unless you have addressed your handlers in a way you can remove it later on, otherwise you will never able to remove them.
+And there must be the correct ways:

+Use a reference:
 ```js
 const handler = function () {
   console.log("Tada!")